trevorhsong/trevorhsong.github.io/_pages/extracurricular.md

 - Two quintessential outdoor activities in Canada!
 "The mountains are calling, and I must go."

 Music & guitar
-- I have a deep affection for music, particularly songs that evoke a sense of nostalgia, sadness, and melancholy.
+- I have a deep affection for music, particularly songs that evoke a sense of nostalgia, poignance, and melancholy.
 My musical preferences span several genres, with a particular fondness for Celtic, psychedelic rock, and sadcore.
 - Lake of Tears, a Swedish heavy metal group, was the first rock band that captured my attention.
 Among Chinese bands, Wubai & China Blue holds a special place in my heart, standing out as my favorite.
 - Confined at home during the isolation period of COVID-19 in 2020, I turned to playing the guitar to ease my mental discomfort and alleviate feelings of depression.
 However, once the quarantine was lifted and public parks reopened, I shifted my focus and began playing tennis.